The value of difference: Leadership lessons on inclusion and equityMarc Schultz

 Each year, GCN’s High Potential Diverse Leaders program (HPDL) brings together a cohort of nonprofit professionals to develop the skills, knowledge, and networks to take on top roles in the sector.
-In response to the changing needs of the sector, this year’s curriculum was updated to include a number of currently-trending topics that will only prove more important in the future, including an all-new session titled Racial Equity, Diversity and Inclusion: Your Role.
+In response to the changing needs of the sector, the 2018 curriculum was updated to include a number of currently-trending topics that will only prove more important in the future, including an all-new session titled Racial Diversity, Equity, Inclusion, and Your Role.

 Defining the terms

-Diversity can be defined, said Bright, as “difference.”
+Diversity can be defined as “difference.”
 Every characteristic an individual possesses can be counted under the rubric of diversity: race, ethnic group, religion, language, age, gender, sexual orientation, socioeconomic status, education levels, nationality, ability, and more.

-“We all have multiple characteristics,” said Bright.
+“We all have multiple characteristics,” said 2018 session leader Jose Bright.
 “Sometimes you fit in because of certain similarities, like nationality.
 But we have to understand the complexities – the subgroups, and the subgroups within subgroups.”

-Equity is a level playing field.
-To make the meaning of equity more clear, Bright showed the class a video of an exercise demonstrating the effects of inequity.
-In the video, a group of college students line up for a footrace.
+Equity, to put it simply, is a level playing field.
+In a video meant to demonstrate the concept, a group of college students line up for a footrace.
 For every advantage they had grown up with – like a two-parent home, financial stability, private education, and freedom from hunger – participants get to start the race two steps ahead of the rest.
-Because it was a forgone conclusion who would finish last, many of those left at the original starting line didn’t even bother running the race.
+Because it was a forgone conclusion who would finish last, many of those left at the original starting line don't even bother running the race.

 The results of this systemic oppression continue to impact us in multiple dimensions – including the dynamics of an organization, office, or team, all of which are likely to be far more diverse that at any other point in American history.
-“We now interact with many different types of people from different groups,” said Bright.
-“If we don’t understand them, we may miss out on their value.”
-Once we discover the benefit of equity, diversity, and inclusion, and apply it to our organizations, Bright explained, we will see greater innovation, problem-solving, opportunities, and resources.
+Failing to understand people in all their diversity means missing out on the value they bring to the table: greater innovation, problem-solving, opportunities, and resources.

 Tools for advancing inclusion and equity